dominickpastore/ruddr/docs/usage.rst

 Running as a Service
 --------------------

-Generally speaking, any system that can start a Python script at boot and ideally send a SIGTERM at shutdown can run Ruddr as a service.
-Instructions for setting this up with systemd, one of the most widely used init systems on Linux servers, are below.
+Once Ruddr is configured, it needs to be set up to run as a service.
+The ``ruddr`` script needs to be executed at startup and SIGTERM sent to it at shutdown.
+Instructions for setting this up with systemd, one of the most widely used init systems on Linux systems, are below.

-If you are familiar with setting up services on other systems, documentation contributions are welcome.
+We hope to add instructions for more systems in the future.

 Systemd
 ~~~~~~~